translation/lingui/README.md

 // Custom plural forms
 plural(count, {
+  _0: "Your inbox is empty!",
-  _42: "You've got the solution of the universe!",
+  _42: "You've found the ultimate answer",
   one: "You've got 1 message",
   other: "You've got # messages"
 })